210denibeas/210denibeas/README.md

 - 👀 I’m not interested in lies.
 Want to learn and grow.
 - 🌱 I’m currently learning this.
 - 💞️ I’m looking to collaborate when I can trust sum1
-- 📫 How to reach me email or ph#.
+- 📫 How to reach me email or ph# 4 now.

 <!---
 210denibeas/210denibeas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.